kearnz/autoimpute/README.md

 python setup.py install
 ```

-A note for Windows Users:
+*A note for Windows Users*:
-* AutoImpute works on Windows but users may have trouble with pymc3 for bayesian methods. [(See discourse)](https://discourse.pymc.io/t/an-error-message-about-cant-pickle-fortran-objects/1073)
+* Autoimpute works on Windows but users may have trouble with pymc3 for bayesian methods. [(See discourse)](https://discourse.pymc.io/t/an-error-message-about-cant-pickle-fortran-objects/1073)
 * Users may receive a runtime error `‘can’t pickle fortran objects’` when sampling using multiple chains.
 * There are a couple of things to do to try to overcome this error:
     - Reinstall theano and pymc3.
 Make sure to delete .theano cache in your home folder.